How is renewed violence in Myanmar affecting the Rohingya?

 Myanmar’s rebels see unity as key to victory over weakened military rulers

-Not only are the Muslim-majority Rohingya being bombed “indiscriminately” but they are also being forcefully drafted into the army even though they are not recognised as citizens and have long been subject to persecution by the State Administrative Council (SAC) – or the military government – activists say.
+Not only are the Muslim-majority Rohingya being bombed “indiscriminately” but they are also being forcefully drafted into the army even though they are not recognised as citizens and have long been subject to persecution by the the Myanmar authorities, particularly the military.

 Here’s what we know so far: